-Steven Lippman is an advertising, lifestyle, and celebrity photographer who is equally skilled at shooting polished, sophisticated imagery as he is capturing the raw, rule-free beauty of surf and skate culture.
-He has shot campaigns for entertainment companies (Showtime and HBO), banks (Capital One), beauty products (Paul Mitchell and KMS), apparel (Frye, Billabong, James Perse, and JKL, actor Matthew McConaughey’s clothing line), beverages (Coors Light), technology brands (Griffin, Samsung, and Sony), and luxury resorts (Vdara, Baha Mar, Mandalay Bay, and many more), as well as been commissioned by magazines such as Malibu, ESPN The Magazine, and Q. He’s also a versatile director who has directed music videos, viral videos, and commercials.
+Steven Lippman is an advertising, lifestyle, and celebrity photographer and director whose work possesses a rare combination of sophistication and sexy edginess.
+He has shot campaigns for entertainment companies (Showtime, HBO, TNT), banks and technology brands (Capital One, Griffin, Samsung, Sony), beauty products (Paul Mitchell, KMS), apparel (Frye, Billabong, James Perse, and JKL, actor Matthew McConaughey’s clothing line), beverages (Coors Light), and luxury resorts (Vdara, Baha Mar, Mandalay Bay, and many more).
+And he has photographed celebrities, musicians, and athletes ranging from Michael Keaton, Jared Leto, and Samuel L. Jackson, to Motley Crue and Ozzy Osbourne, to Diana Nyad, Courtney Conlogue, and Jimmy Spithill.
+As a director, Steven’s credits include music videos, viral videos, and commercials.
 “Directing is a huge part of my arsenal,” he notes.

 Born in Los Angeles, Steven grew up surfing and skateboarding, and that lifestyle remains close to his heart.
 “There were no rules, nothing that came before that you could follow,” he recalls of the 1970s skate and surf culture.
 “So at a young age, you were forced to go out and create.
 You just made whatever street corner, parking lot, or empty swimming pool happen.”